Picture Stolen Watermark Register Copyright

 Edit 27 Nov 2013

 Since I have found a few photographs of mine with another watermark added, the websites watermark or whatever name!
 It was hard to find a contact e-mail address or phone number or anything in whois for me.
-I sent my Copyright Claim to the addresses given in whois and got answers back, like we are not the Registrar, but they have been listed as such!
-Since the websites have been open and I saw the G+, FB or another social icons I did something different.
+I sent my Copyright Claim to the addresses given in whois and got answers back like we are not the Registrar, but they have been listed as such!
+Since the websites have been open and I saw the G+, FB or another social icon I did something different.
 I went into the source of the website and grabbed from there the websites G+ or FB or any other social “web address”.
-Went into such social sites, like G+ and found under about the e-mail address I needed for the copyright infringement.
-Even goes faster.
+I went into such social sites, like G+ and found under about the e-mail address I needed for copyright infringement.
+It even goes faster.
 Not all have those social icons, but many do!

-How to find the source of an website?
+How to find the source of a website?

 - Safari: Develop – Show page Source